SherG/cool-iron/blog/quit-facebook.md

 Facebook has an opt-in, opt-out system.
 That’s the best you can get with marketing.
 Like it?
 Join and stay.
 Don’t like it?
 Don’t join or leave.

 Facebook became powerful because billions of consumers said “Yes, we like this!”

 Feedback is always important, especially if it's unfiltered and unmarred by "expert re-interpretation" or skewed assumptions.
-But the need for a political intervention was/is questionable.
+But the need for a political intervention always was questionable.
 This is something perpetual busybodies don’t understand.
 (The world would perhaps be a far kinder, better place if said busybodies attended to ridding themselves of their own hypocrisies and errors in thinking, rather than trying to police others.)

 ### Antitrust, Censorship, and Narrative Shaping

 Now, I’ve criticized this “Post-it” note system for its flaws and for the lack of evidence that it produces a needed benefit, but my contention is it’s not designed to work -- at least not in the way you expect.

-It’s partly a price extracted by the politicians who’ve pushed the social media giant between the Scylla of <a href="https://newsfilter.io/articles/why-facebook-and-google-face-the-most-risk-in-an-overhaul-of-antitrust-law-c2c1d6a16a2bd9a9cb0125e2f4f9e1c7" target="blank">antitrust action</a> (right and left) and the Charybdis of “Make people stop saying stupid things and things we find abhorrent!” (on the left).
+It’s partly a price extracted by the politicians who’ve pushed the social media giant between the Scylla of <a href="https://newsfilter.io/articles/why-facebook-and-google-face-the-most-risk-in-an-overhaul-of-antitrust-law-c2c1d6a16a2bd9a9cb0125e2f4f9e1c7" target="blank">antitrust action</a> (right and left) and the Charybdis of “Make people stop saying things we find abhorrent!” (on the left).

 Facebook has struck a bargain with Charybdis which may not save it from rocky crags of Scylla.
 And then there's the threatened revocation of Section 230 (<a href="https://www.commerce.senate.gov/2020/10/committee-to-hold-hearing-with-big-tech-ceos-on-section-230" target="blank">on the right</a>) as well.

-In the meantime, unfortunately, we'll be treated to the continuing spectacle of <a href="https://www.publicpolicypolling.com/wp-content/uploads/2017/09/PPP_Release_Natl_010813_.pdf" target="blank">politicians</a> on the right and left grilling Zuckerberg in public Kabuki theater, and fighting for greater control of Facebook.
+In the meantime, unfortunately, we'll be treated to the continuing spectacle of <a href="https://www.publicpolicypolling.com/wp-content/uploads/2017/09/PPP_Release_Natl_010813_.pdf" target="blank">politicians</a> on the right and left grilling Zuckerberg in public <a href="https://en.wikipedia.org/wiki/Kabuki_dance" target="blank">Kabuki</a> theater and fighting for greater control of Facebook.

 The signs of this political struggle are strewn across Facebook's newsfeeds.